Introduction to the Colon

 - The party was a blast: lots of music, dancing, and laughter. (informal)

-3 – Before Introducing a Quotation
+3 – Before introducing a quotation

 Colons are often used before a direct quotation, especially in formal writing, to indicate that what follows is a quote or excerpt.